 2. Be Consistent

-By doing this, search engines can also track your progress and see how the value of your website is improving.
+When you make sure this is happening, search engines can also track your progress and see how the value of your website is improving.

 3. Link to Your Pages